MustaphaMiah/Revision-/NOTES.md

 By manipulating different selectors and properties, you can make interesting shapes.
 One of the easier ones to try is a crescent moon shape.
 For this challenge you need to work with the box-shadow property that sets the shadow of an element, along with the border-radius property that controls the roundness of the element's corners.

 You may recall from an earlier challenge that the box-shadow property takes values for offset-x, offset-y, blur-radius, spread-radius and a color value in that order.
 The blur-radius and spread-radius values are optional.

+To animate an element, you need to know about the animation properties and the @keyframes rule.
+The animation properties control how the animation should behave and the @keyframes rule controls what happens during that animation.
+There are eight animation properties in total.
+This challenge will keep it simple and cover the two most important ones first:

+animation-name sets the name of the animation, which is later used by @keyframes to tell CSS which rules go with which animations.

+animation-duration sets the length of time for the animation.

+@keyframes is how to specify exactly what happens within the animation over the duration.
+This is done by giving CSS properties for specific "frames" during the animation, with percentages ranging from 0% to 100%.
+If you compare this to a movie, the CSS properties for 0% is how the element displays in the opening scene.
+The CSS properties for 100% is how the element appears at the end, right before the credits roll.
+Then CSS applies the magic to transition the element over the given duration to act out the scene.